 The primary cause of fear is thinking about and trying to live in the future.

 Or, as Seneca says, “Instead of adapting ourselves to prevent circumstances, we send our thoughts too far ahead.”
 It is a projection to the future about something we do not control that causes a dangerous amount of worry.

+Object

 The actual damage from our fear pales compared to the damage we do to ourselves as we blindly try to prevent what we fear.